 Current events sometimes get into the show's script within weeks, but oddly, a few of the jokes have been hanging around since the Clinton administration.
 Paraphrasing an old saying about the weather, if you don't like the current one, just wait a minute, and it will change.

 You can't talk about this show without talking about their signature hats.
-They start out big - and by big I mean 4 to 5 times the size of the performer's head.
+They start out big - and by big we mean 4 to 5 times the size of the performer's head.
 By the grand finale, they're gargantuan, so tall that you're likely to spend a moment or two wondering whether they will get stuck in the overhead curtains while getting onstage.

 The theater is small, with seating on the floor and in the balcony, all of it on wooden chairs similar to what you might find at a comedy club.